/ Taste And Smell Changes In Older Adults

 Why Do Taste and Smell Change as You Age?

-The number of taste buds decreases, and remaining taste receptors may not respond as strongly, making it harder to enjoy meals that were once favourites.
 With a declining sense of smell, the aroma that once made a warm bowl of soup inviting may not register in the same way.
 This can lead to less interest in fruits, vegetables, and nutrient-rich dishes.

 How Do These Changes Impact Appetite and Nutrition?